-As a foundation that seeks to improve health for all New Mexican communities, Con Alma has supported and continues to support, convene, and advocate for health policy that addresses the health needs of all who call New Mexico home.
+As a foundation that seeks to improve health in New Mexico’s diverse communities, Con Alma has supported and continues to support, convene, and advocate for health policy that addresses the health needs of all who call New Mexico home.
 From implementation projects like BluePrint for Health New Mexico, to regional informational convenings, to monitoring the impact that the Affordable Care Act has had on our state, Con Alma serves as a catalyst for positive, systemic change.

-Most recently, we have received a $200,000 grant to strengthen the health-care safety net in New Mexico and support a network of organizations to advocate for health policies and health-care reform.
+In 2020 we wrapped up a $200,000 grant to strengthen the health-care safety net in New Mexico and support a network of organizations to advocate for health policies and health-care reform.
 The two-year grant from the W.K.
-Kellogg Foundation is the next step to Con Alma’s work in assessing how the Affordable Care Act was implemented in New Mexico with a unique focus on health-equity measures in the federal law.
+Kellogg Foundation is a continuation of Con Alma’s work in assessing how the Affordable Care Act is implemented in New Mexico with a unique focus on health-equity measures in the federal law.
 Con Alma is pleased to partner with the New Mexico Health Equity Partnership at the Santa Fe Community Foundation on this project.

 On September 25, 2013, the Con Alma Health Foundation in partnership with the Center for Nonprofit Excellence offered two free information sessions on the Affordable Care Act and its implications for nonprofit employers.
 The sessions consisted of an overview and panel discussion about the new insurance marketplace, what new documentation and provisions of the plan apply to small and to large nonprofits, and where you can get assistance to better understand the Affordable Care Act.
 Materials from those sessions can be found here: Affordable Care Act Implications for Nonprofit Employers.